amrlabib/javascript-essentials/valueOrReference.md

 #### Example 2.1:
 Non Primitive data types actual values are saved in heap, while variables are saved in stack with the memory location in heap.

-Both `x` and `y` are holding memory locaion where the array is saved.
+Both `x` and `y` are holding memory location where the array is saved.

 ```javascript